tushdon2/LineFollowingBot/README.md

 # LineFollowingBot
-A bot which moves along a line using Arduino, MDD10A Motor Driver and LSA08 sensor.
+A bot that moves along a line using Arduino, MDD10A Motor Driver and LSA08 sensor.